 Much attention is placed on the danger that sharks represent to humans.
 Our hearts are with all attacks survivors and victims, most of whom are ocean lovers like ourselves.
 However, it is essential to place the threat that sharks represent to humans in perspective.
-We find the below infographic (supplied by Mark Porter at Shark Facts) to be incredibly enlightening and informative.
-It vividly compares the respective threats of humans to sharks verses sharks to humans.
+On this page, we offer insights into the causes, frequency and nature of shark attacks.
+We also offer advise on how humans can be responsible water users.

 Why do sharks attack?